-New Beginnings Counseling Center and its programs have been featured locally in print, online and broadcast media and nationally on NBC Nightly News, NPR, PBS, CNN and even the Larry King Show, among others.
+New Beginnings Counseling Center and its programs have been featured locally and regionally in print, online and broadcast media and nationally on NBC Nightly News, NPR, PBS, CNN and even the Larry King Show, among others.

 Below are links to recent articles.

 Please contact Development and Communications Manager, Gabriella Forrester, with all press and media inquiries.
 805-963-7777 x112

 December 2017, UK Daily Mail- Welcome to Skid Row 2017: Shocking scale of homelessness in downtown LA is exposed in footage showing sidewalks lined with dozens of tents in deprived area where 20,000 people live on the streets

 Housing Authority of the City of Santa Barbara Recognizes Long-Time Partner

 (SANTA BARBARA, Calif.) – The Housing Authority of the City of Santa Barbara awarded local non-profit New Beginnings Counseling Center with its prestigious 2014 Outstanding Community Partner Award.
 Robert G. Pearson, Executive Director and CEO of the Housing Authority presented the award to the non-profit’s Board of Directors’ President, Diane Pannkuk and Executive Director, Kristine Schwarz, at the agency’s January board meeting.